 Madhubani art is a style of painting from Mithila region of Bihar in India.
-Earlier these paintings were made only on the occasions such as wedding ceremony, vratas, and pujas.
-Designs depict the occasion of celebration andseek divine blessings.
-This art is mostly practised by women in villages of Mithila region.
+Earlier these paintings were made only on occasions such as wedding ceremonies, vratas, and pujas.
+Designs depict the occasion of celebration and seek divine blessings.
+This art is mostly practiced by women in villages of the Mithila region.

 Origin of this style of painting dates back to the period of Ramayan.
 It is said that Mithila is the birthplace of ‘Sita’ and at the time of her marriage with Ram, King Janak commissioned artists to do this painting.
 Buddha and Mahaveer can be seen in Madhubani paintings as celebrated figures.
 It is an age-old art form and is prevalent even today.
 In it’s earliest form painting was done on floors and mud walls using natural dyes.
 These days artists use fabric or paper and acrylic/poster color for painting.
 The painting was mainly done by women of Brahmin and Kayastha castes and art form is handed down from generation to generation.